themoonwalker1/Essay-Grader/README.md

 			```
 			rabbitmq-server
 			```
 			* **Don't exit out of this terminal or stop this process when running the Django server or downloading the requirements.
-Instead, open up a separate terminal and execute those tasks from there.**
+Instead, open up a separate terminal window and execute those tasks from there.**

 * Next, install all necessary libraries with the following command:
 	* ```